ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

    }
 };
 ```
-Static methods would reside outside the Ballerina object as public functions, which take the name of the Java method with the Java class name appended at the beginning as a prefix.
+Static methods would reside outside the Ballerina object as functions, which take the name of the Java method with the Java class name appended at the beginning as a prefix.

 E.g., A generated static method `randomUUID()` of the `java.util.UUID` class will be as follows.
 Here, the Ballerina equivalent of calling `UUID.randomUUID()` in Java will be `UUID_randomUUID()`.
 ```ballerina